martyboggs/threejs-world/_posts/2017-01-12-animation-with-tweenjs-in-threejs.md

 render();
 ```

-As you can see it's very easy to chain your options and create a tween in a single line of code!
+As you can see it's very easy to **chain your options** and create a tween in a single line of code!

-Delay your tween or repeat it.
-There are also callbacks: onUpdate and onComplete at your disposal.
+**Delay** your tween or **repeat** it.
+There are also callbacks: **onUpdate** and **onComplete** at your disposal.

-Relative tweens can be performed by making the destination a string with units.
-'10px' will move 10 pixels and stop.
-Repeats will start from this position and move ANOTHER 10 pixels.
-Gravy!
+**Relative tweens** can be performed by making the destination a string with units. '+10' will move 10 pixels from its current position and stop.
+Repeats will start from this position and move ANOTHER 10 pixels. **Gravy!**

-To do more than one tween, use the onComplete to start a new tween or use an array in the destination object.
+To do more than one tween, use the onComplete to start a new tween or use an **array in the destination object**.
 How Tween.js moves between these tweens can be customized too.

 Now get out there and move something, show me whatcha made!
 Cheese!
 I mean, Cheers!

-<a href="https://medium.com/@lachlantweedie/animation-in-three-js-using-tween-js-with-examples" target="_blank" rel="nofollow">via Animation in Three.js using Tween.js with examples <i class="fa fa-external-link"></i></a>